Updated: January 19, 2023

 - Real-time location and maps for store navigation

-Free WiFi can attract people into your store that might not have come in otherwise, especially tourists.
 There are still plenty of people who are concerned with data usage and providing a WiFi connection adds convenience to the experience.
+As such, free WiFi can attract people into your store that might not have come in otherwise, especially tourists.

 More advanced WiFi marketing can enable you to communicate with the customer throughout the shopping experience.
-You can update them of their store locations, send notifications if they’re nearby promotions or sales, and send educational information about any products they’re interested in buying.
-The type of mobile marketing is still in its infancy, but it will be the future of the brick and mortar retail experience.
+You can update them on their store locations, push notifications if they’re nearby promotions or sales, and send educational information about any products they’re interested in buying.

 One of the most popular examples of this is allowing in-store pickup after an online purchase.
-It saves you time and money with shipping, while allowing the shopper to know that the product is in stock and avoid potential long lines.
-It also gets the shopper in the store, which often means that more will be purchased.
+It saves you time and money with shipping while allowing the shopper to know that the product is in stock and avoid potentially long lines.
+It also gets the shopper in the store, which often leads to additional purchases.

-Maintaining a social media presence will also contribute to this.
-Social media can let your customers promote you store, instilling more trust in your product and again lessening the temptation for your customers to price check every single product they pick up.
+Maintaining a social media presence will also contribute to this omnichannel experience.
+Social media will let your customers promote your store, instilling more trust in your product and, again, lessening the temptation for your customers to price-check every single product they pick up.

-Lastly, slightly bigger retailers may want to consider having their own app.
-It could even have a built-in price comparison feature.
+Lastly, slightly bigger retailers may want to consider having their own smartphone application.
+This app could even have a built-in price comparison feature.
 An app captures important customer information, and keeps each shopper in the conversation with your store.